 The use of organic fertilizers (like animal manure or compost) for producing organic food also improves soil structure and prevents water pollution.

 Organic food also prevents topsoil erosion.
 Since soil is the foundation for organic farming, the food produced through such practices benefit the environment (11).

 The use of GMO (genetically modified organisms) is prohibited in organic foods.
 To meet the USDA organic regulations, farmers are required to show they aren’t using GMOs in their produce (12).

 Although GMOs may not all be bad, the topic itself is hazy as of now.
 GM foods available in the international markets are not likely to harm human health – thanks to strict regulations (13).

 Research is still being done, though.
-Until studies are conclusive, keep away from GM foods as much as possible.
+Until studies are conclusive, continue to exercise caution with GM foods.